nens/lizard-docs/source/d_geoblocks.rst

 If your GeoBlock output is a raster.
 Your GeoBlocks results can be requested via the `Catalogue <demo.lizard.net/catalogue>`_ `Raster API endpoint <demo.lizard.net/api/v3/rasters/>`_ and can be request via the Lizard WMS service.
 If you want to find your graph in the Lizard API it's easiest to use the Catalogue.

-- Search for your raster in the catalogue
+- Search for your raster in the catalogue.
 - Open the raster in the API using the Open in API button.
 - Follow the link mentioned in the source_url attribute.